N Gauge Forum

 Post by: harper on May 31, 2025, 09:24:32 PM

-Quote from: Doc Pye on Today at 04:15:03 PMI have a bunch in the stash.
+Quote from: Doc Pye on May 31, 2025, 04:15:03 PMI have a bunch in the stash.
 However, there are better quality ones as water transfers.

 Waterslide transfers must have come on a lot since I last use any, twenty five plus years ago.